 Jessica is the Chief People Office of Scopely.
 Previously, she was the Chief People Officer at Scopely and the VP of Talent at Coursera, leading HR and recruiting for a high-growth startup that provides universal access to the world's best education.
 There, she helped scale the company from 50 to 200 people, and led the creation and definition of the company culture.
 Prior to Coursera, she spent almost 8 years at Netflix as the VP of Talent and Talent Acquisition.

 Terri Pearce is Executive Vice President, Human Resources of HSBC North America Holdings, Inc., a wholly owned subsidiary of HSBC Holdings plc, one of the world’s largest banking and financial services organizations.
 In this role she is responsible for developing and directing learning, talent, resourcing, and organizational development for HSBC North America in alignment with HSBC’s Group office in London.
 She also directs talent management and succession planning across HSBC North America.

 Terri joined HSBC in 1988, and held HR and operations roles both on and offshore.
 Terri received her bachelor’s degree in psychology from Vanderbilt University and has an MBA from The University of Phoenix.
 She holds the SPHR credential, and is a member of the Society for Human Resource Management and the Conference Board Council on Learning, Development and Organizational Performance.

-Ted Smith was appointed by Mayor Greg Fischer as the Chief of Civic Innovation.
+Previously, Ted was appointed by Mayor Greg Fischer of Louisville, KY as the Chief of Civic Innovation.
 Ted’s efforts include the 2012 IBM Smarter City Challenge-winning adoption of Asthmapolis sensor inhalers across Louisville to develop a new understanding of asthma.
 Ted is an Open Government/Open Data champion and is responsible for efforts to expand the entrepreneurial and innovation economy of Louisville.
 Ted also serves as Executive Director of a civic innovation laboratory – The Institute for Healthy Air, Water and Soil.
 Prior to city government, he was appointed Senior Innovation Advisor in the HHS Office of the National Coordinator (ONC) of Health IT.
 He founded chronic disease news service MedTrackAlert which was acquired by Health Central in 2008.